Blog General

 Before we talk about what app icon badges do, let’s quickly touch on what an app icon is.
 They’re the small icons on your smartphone screen typically made from an app’s logo, the icons you click to launch an app.

 These fancy terms describe a simple function.
-The app icon badge tells you there’s a new notification or message waiting for you when you open the app, and the badge count tells you how many notifications there are.
+The app icon badge tells you a new notification or message is waiting for you when you open the app, and the badge count tells you how many notifications there are.

 Why App Icon Badges Matter for Mobile Marketers